nozominull/AcfunAlmanac/README.md

 AcfunAlmanac
 ============

-An almanac originally used by acfun.
+Displays an almanac originally used by acfun for Android.